bhargav12341996/spotify-end-to-end-data-engineering-pipeline-using-AWS/README.md

 # spotify-end-to-end-data-engineering-pipeline-using-AWS

 In this project, I built end-to-end data engineering pipeline using Spotify API on AWS.
 In this project, I have worked on "BILLBOARD HOT 100 SONGS" playlist and extracted the data related to all the artists, songs & albums.
+THis extracted data is in .json format and using Python pandas library we have transformed the document type data into structured dataframe format which is then crawled using AWS crawlers.
+These tables are further used for data analysis using AWS Athena analytical service.

 ## Architecture used in building this project: